MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ### Device Management

 Find out what's needed to properly maintain the state of your HoloLens 2 devices and ensure compliance with corporate policy.
-Start with the [HoloLens 2 Cleaning FAQ](hololens2-maintenance), and do some [device troubleshooting](hololens-troubleshooting) if you have any concerns about the state of the device or its maintenance.
+Start with the [HoloLens 2 Cleaning FAQ](hololens2-maintenance).

+If the headset seems to need service or repair, start with a [restart, reset, or recover](hololens-recovery.md) process.
+Do some [troubleshooting](hololens-troubleshooting) if you have any questions or concerns about the state of the device or its maintenance.